 Lectures for this course will be delivered via Desire2Learn (D2L).
-There will be PowerPoint slide shows with embedded video for students to consider along with various news articles on D2L.
+There will be PowerPoint slide shows with embedded video for students to consider.
 The class will be run with asynchronous involvement of students.
 In other words, there are no precise lecture times for students to attend.
 Rather, documents can be retrieved at any time.
-Of course, there are specific due dates for examinations.
+Of course, there are specific due dates for quizzes (see below).